 The Bipartisan Budget Act of 2018, among other things, amended the Affordable Care Act, effective January 1, 2019, to close the coverage gap in most Medicare drug plans, commonly referred to as the "donut hole."
 In addition, the 2020 federal spending package permanently eliminated, effective January 1, 2020, the "Cadillac" tax on high-cost employer-sponsored health coverage and medical device tax that were mandated by the Affordable Care Act and, effective January 1, 2021, also eliminates the health insurer tax.
 On December 14, 2018, a Texas U.S. District Court Judge ruled that the Affordable Care Act is unconstitutional in its entirety because the "individual mandate" was repealed by Congress as part of the Tax Act.
 Additionally, on December 18, 2019, the U.S. Court of Appeals for the 5th Circuit upheld the District Court ruling that that the individual mandate was unconstitutional and remanded the case back to the District Court to determine whether the remaining provisions of the Affordable Care Act are invalid as well.
-On March 2, 2020, the United States Supreme Court granted the petitions for writs of certiorari to review this case.
+The United States Supreme Court is currently reviewing this case, although it is unclear when a decision will be made.
 It is unclear how such litigation and other efforts to repeal and replace the Affordable Care Act will impact the Affordable Care Act.
 We continue to evaluate the potential impact of the Affordable Care Act and its possible repeal or replacement on our business.